auth0/docs/articles/link-accounts/index.md

 ## The Management API

-The Auth0 two API V2 provides a [Link a user account endpoint](/api/v2#!/Users/post_identities), which can be invoked in three ways.
+The Auth0 two API V2 provides a [Link a user account endpoint](/api/v2#!/Users/post_identities), which can be invoked in two ways.

 1. With an Access Token that contains the `update:current_user_identities` scope, the `user_id` of the primary account as part of the URL, and the secondary account's ID Token in the payload: